Frederick County Real Estate Market Update

 Real Estate Trends in Frederick Md

-Number of Homes Sold: There were 486 new pendings (homes that went under contract) 1% more than last March.
+Number of Homes Under Contract: There were 513 new pendings (homes that went under contract) 6% less than last April, but up 5.6% from March.

-Total Listings in Frederick Md: 947, down 17% from 1,140 last year.
-The inventory is a very low number for Frederick County.
-We’re in a seller’s market until the inventory increases, with a 2-3 month absorption rate.
+Total Listings in Frederick Md: 1000, down 12% from 1,137 last year.
+The inventory is a very low number for Frederick County, especially when you consider that 250 of these listings are new homes, to-be-built.
+We’re in a seller’s market until the inventory increases, with a 2 month absorption rate.

 If demand is still strong for the season and inventory is decreasing, this is a good time to sell!

-Sellers got 98% of list price on average, compared to 96% at this time last year.
+Sellers got 97% of original list price on average, compared to 95% at this time last year.
 The fact that this number is higher than last year shows that the demand is strong.
 We also can count on a healthy price appreciation.

 Keep in mind: In some price ranges, in some areas of the county, there is naturally a higher demand and the market is more competitive for buyers.
-Some neighborhoods, like Urbana, Middletown and several in the city of Frederick, are in high demand, and have lower absorption rates.
+Some neighborhoods, like Urbana, Middletown and several in the city of Frederick, are in high demand and sell much quicker.

 You must be pre-approved by a reputable local lender.
 If you have a house to sell, you need to get it on the market first, before you make an offer.
 Better yet, have your home under contract if you want to win in a multiple offer situation.

 - The spring market is here.
 Mortgage applications are up, signifying larger numbers of buyers entering the market soon.
 If you’ve been waiting for the right market to sell, this could be it.
-High demand and low inventory.
+High demand and low inventory = seller’s market.

-- With less than 1000 homes listed on the market, and note that 222 are new construction, that really means that there are about 600 resale homes.
+- With close 1000 homes listed on the market, and note that 250 are new construction, that really means that there are about 750 resale homes.

-- Interest rates have been hovering just above 4% recently, but that’s still incredibly low!
+- Interest rates have risen a bit recently, but that’s still incredibly low!
 See today’s rates.

 - Appraisers are projecting a 4% increase in home values for the average home in Frederick County…homes in the $300,000 range.
 Less appreciation for homes in the higher price ranges.

-- Cash deals were 12% of sales.
+- Cash deals were 9% of sales.
 As appreciation is expected, we’re still seeing Investors and flippers in the Frederick market.
-The majority of loans were with Conventional financing, 46%.
+The majority of loans were with Conventional financing.